rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-10-8b035c462ed8b098-revocation-of-suspension-in-trading-of-equity-shares-of-vivimed-labs-ltd-scrip-c.md

 stocks:
 - VIVIMEDLAB
 tags:
-- trading-suspension
-- suspension-revocation
+- equity
-- equity-shares
+- release
-- vivimed-labs
+- suspension
 - trading-resumption
 title: Revocation of Suspension in Trading of Equity Shares of Vivimed Labs Ltd
 ---